algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 #### Raspberry PI 3B+ (1Go) (3B Plus)

-As we want our final product to be an arcade game, we're going to build our own arcade machine, but we're planning for it to be able to host other games in the future, so we won't be using a computer with an x86 CPU, but an SBD with a newer CPU architecture.
-This SBD will be a Raspberry PI 3B+ (1GB) (3B Plus) with an ARMv8 CPU architecture.
+As we want our final product to be an arcade game, we're going to build our own arcade machine, but we're planning for it to be able to host other games in the future, so we won't be using a computer with an x86 CPU, but an SBC with a newer CPU architecture.
+This SBC will be a Raspberry PI 3B+ (1GB) (3B Plus) with an ARMv8 CPU architecture.
 We will install DOSBox on it to be able to run the game.

 ## 3. Test strategy